Ethio-Semitic languages: Development

 A unique "causative-reflexive" prefix *ʔasta-, combining two Proto-Semitic causative prefixes *ʔa-, *š- and the reflexive-passive marker *-t-, is productive in Ge'ez and has left occasional remnants in Tigre, Tigrinya and Amharic, but is not known as an independent prefix in the smaller languages.
-A similar but shorter innovative formation *ʔat- has arisen in the languages other than Ge'ez, and it is possible *ʔasta- was a Proto-Ethio-Semitic innovation that later lost productivity.
+A similar but shorter innovative form *ʔat- has arisen in languages other than Ge'ez, and it is possible that *ʔasta- was a Proto-Ethio-Semitic innovation that later lost productivity.

-All Ethiopian Semitic languages have ejective consonants, and the more northern languages have broken plurals, which were formerly seen as evidence for their connection with the Modern South Arabian languages.
-Today these are however considered to be archaic features inherited from Proto-Semitic, which were lost in most or all of the Central Semitic languages such as Arabic, Aramaic and Hebrew.
+All Ethiopian Semitic languages have ejective consonants, and the more northern languages have broken plurals, which were formerly regarded as evidence for their connection with the Modern South Arabian languages.
+Today, these are considered retentions from proto-Semitic that were lost in most or all Central Semitic languages such as Arabic, Aramaic, and Hebrew.

 South Semitic Urheimat

 The linguistic homeland of the South Semitic languages was widely debated, with some sources, such as A. Murtonen (1967) and Lionel Bender (1997), suggesting an origin in Ethiopia, and others suggesting the southern portion of the Arabian Peninsula.

-More recently (2009), a study based on a Bayesian model suggested a South Arabian origin, with Semitic languages being introduced from southern Arabia some 2,800 years ago.
+More recently (2009), a study based on a Bayesian model suggested a South Arabian origin, with Semitic languages being introduced from South Arabia some 2800 years ago.
 This statistical analysis could not estimate when or where the ancestor of all Semitic languages diverged from Afroasiatic, but it suggested that the divergence of East, Central, and South Semitic branches most likely occurred in the Levant.
-According to other scholars, Semitic originated from an offshoot of a still earlier language in North Africa, perhaps in the southeastern Sahara, and desertification forced its inhabitants to migrate in the fourth millennium BCE – some southeast into what is now Ethiopia, others northeast out of Africa into Canaan, Syria and the Mesopotamian valley.
+According to other scholars, Proto-Semitic originated from an offshoot of a still earlier language in North Africa, perhaps in the southeastern Sahara, and desertification forced its inhabitants to migrate in the fourth millennium BCE: some southeast into what is now Ethiopia, others northeast out of Africa into Canaan, Syria and the Mesopotamian valleys.